 Getting a job as an international student in Melbourne

 There’s an obvious gap between international students, alumni, and especially those who get work here Down Under.
 So, I thought I’d share my story – hopefully giving you an idea of how to navigate your way through the job market in Melbourne.
-But before I get to what I learned while looking for a job here, I should emphasize on how you, as an international student, must reach out and grab opportunities in your university.
+But before I get to what I learned while looking for a job here, I should emphasise on how you, as an international student, must reach out and grab opportunities in your university.
 It could be a club, a journal, a volunteer position – everything you do in uni counts.

 Every university has its own career portal and resources that aren’t necessarily highlighted – you need to be looking for these.
 If you’re passionate about a subject or topic, this is the time to connect with like-minded people including peers and professors.
 And since we’re talking about connecting with people, I may as well add how important it is for every university student to have a LinkedIn profile.
 Keep your online CV updated, be part of discussions and explore industry trends.
 LinkedIn is not only a great way to stay connected with people you meet at university, but also a fabulous way to build your personal brand.